imrulreza/Exploratory-Data-Analysis-EDA-_Python_RollerCoaster/README.md

 # Exploratory Data Analysis (EDA) with Python

-This repository contains a polished Jupyter Notebook demonstrating an end-to-end **Exploratory Data Analysis (EDA)** workflow using Python.
+This repository contains a Jupyter Notebook demonstrating an end-to-end **Exploratory Data Analysis (EDA)** workflow using Python.

 ## Project Overview
 The notebook uses a public roller coaster dataset to showcase practical analytics skills that transfer directly to engineering and business datasets.